Terms & Conditions

 7) Liability for defects (guarantee)

-7.2 The customer is requested to complain to the deliverer of delivered goods with obvious transport damage and to inform the seller thereof.
+7.6 If the customer acts as a consumer, he is asked to complain to the deliverer about delivered goods with obvious transport damage and to inform the seller of this.
 If the customer does not comply, this has no effect on his statutory or contractual claims for defects.

 8) Applicable law

 For all legal relations of the parties, the law of the Federal Republic of Germany applies to the exclusion of the laws on the international purchase of movable goods.
 In the case of consumers, this choice is valid only in so far as the protection afforded by mandatory provisions of the law of the country in which the consumer has his habitual residence is not withdrawn.

 If the customer acts as a merchant, legal entity under public law or special fund under public law with its seat in the territory of the Federal Republic of Germany, the exclusive place of jurisdiction for all disputes arising from this contract shall be the place of business of the seller.
 If the customer is located outside the territory of the Federal Republic of Germany, the place of business of the seller is the exclusive place of jurisdiction for all disputes arising from this contract, if the contract or claims from the contract can be attributed to the customer's professional or commercial activity.
 However, in the above cases, the seller is in any case entitled to call the court at the customer's place of business.

 10) Alternative Dispute Resolution

 The EU Commission provides a platform for online dispute resolution on the Internet under the following link: https://ec.europa.eu/consumers/odr